Flexible Working Arrangements Policy

 - All meetings with students or external stakeholders must be carried out on a University site, online (e.g. via Zoom), or in a similar professional setting in order to maintain the necessary level of professionalism and safety.

-- Staff are reminded of their responsibilities and accountabilities under the Health and Safety Policy and Work-Related Accidents and Injuries Policy.
+- Staff are reminded of their responsibilities and accountabilities under the Safety and Wellness Policy and Work-Related Accidents and Injuries Policy.

 Responsibility for monitoring compliance